 Women may especially benefit from going caffeine-free.
 Caffeinated beverages like coffee, tea, and soda can alter estrogen levels.

-A 2012 study found that drinking 200 milligrams (roughly 2 cups) or more of caffeine per day elevated estrogen levels in Asian and black women, while white women had slightly lower estrogen levels.
+A found that drinking 200 milligrams (roughly 2 cups) or more of caffeine per day elevated estrogen levels in Asian and black women, while white women had slightly lower estrogen levels.

-Changing estrogen levels can be particularly concerning if you have an increased risk for conditions like endometriosis, breast cancers, and ovarian cancers.
+Changing estrogen levels can be particularly concerning if you have an increased risk for conditions like endometriosis, , and .
 While caffeine isn’t directly linked to these conditions, high estrogen levels is associated with the causes.

 Caffeine has also been shown to worsen certain menopause symptoms.